barnsie007/automation/READ_THIS_FIRST.md

   - Provides files that are necessary for containerization, accelerating the deployment to Liberty.

-  - Provides the resources necessary to deploy your application to an OpenShift cluster using an operator.
+  - Provides the resources necessary to deploy your application using an operator.
 - Tests how your application works in a container and deployed to a cluster, without neeing access to the application's source code (provided no changes are required for a successful migration).

   <table>